-by Melissa Jonson-Reid, PhD, Ralph and Muriel Pumphrey Professor in Social Work; Director, Center for Violence and Injury Prevention
+by Melissa Jonson-Reid, PhD, Ralph and Muriel Pumphrey Professor in Social Work and Director of the Center for Violence and Injury Prevention at the Brown School

 “Children are the most victimized segment of the population.”